Spring Garden Revival

 Reading Building Department Requirements for Grading Permits & Site Plan Approvals

 Grading permits are typically required for projects involving 50–100 cubic yards of cut or fill, or grade changes exceeding two feet.
 Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and undergo engineering review.
-Zoning compliance is critical, including maintaining setbacks, maximum slope of 33% (3:1 ratio), and impervious surface coverage limits.
-Homeowners’ association (HOA) coordination may also be necessary.
-Inspection procedures involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion upon satisfactory review.
+Zoning compliance is critical—setbacks, maximum slope (33% or 3:1), and impervious surface limits must be observed, and coordination with HOAs may be necessary.
+Inspections include as-built surveys, compaction testing, irrigation system functionality, and a certificate of completion prior to use.

 Reading Building Department